anselmoferreira/printer_forensics_source_code/README.md

 4- Realistic dataset, comprising 1,000+ Wikipedia documents is proposed for evaluation

 5- Comparison to other techniques and other general purpose texture descriptors

-If you use this code in your research, please don't forget to cite us in your paper:

-A. C. B. Ferreira, L. C. Navarro, G. Pinheiro, J. A. dos Santos, and A. R. Rocha.
-Laser Printer Attribution: exploring new features and beyond.
-Forensic Science International, 2015.

 The dataset can be found at: http://www.recod.ic.unicamp.br/~anselmo/printer_forensics_dataset/